• Skip to primary navigation

 As a dog owner, it is best to use training methods that include positive reinforcement, such as praise and treats.

-Finnish Lapphunds are normally intelligent and quick to learn, provided their training sessions are fun and positive.
+Finnish Lapphunds are intelligent and quick to learn, provided their training sessions are fun and positive.

 Remember that Lapphunds are social dogs and love to be around people.
-Remember, you might have to work harder to train your dog to be comfortable when alone.
+You might have to work harder to train your dog to be comfortable when alone.

-If you fear that your puppy may have separation anxiety, it is best to consult a professional dog behaviorist or trainer who will guide you regarding what to do.
+If you fear that your puppy may have separation anxiety, it is best to consult a professional dog behaviorist or trainer who can guide you.

-If you are someone who is not around most of the time, then a Lapphund might not be the best dog to have.
+If you are not around most of the time, a Lapphund might not be the best dog for you.

 Finnish Lapphund common health Issues